mohAhmadRaza/Medical-App-Medicano/README.md

 ## 🏆 Overview

-**FalconHackathone** is an innovative project developed during a hackathon that provides a comprehensive solution for Medical purposes.
+**MEDICANO** is an innovative project developed during a hackathon that provides a comprehensive solution for Medical purposes.
 The project leverages cutting-edge technologies and is designed to be user-friendly, efficient, and easily deployable.

 ## 🚀 Features